Organic infant formula & feeding support

 Signs that your baby is hungry and ready to eat include:

-- Rooting (moving their jaw and mouth or head in search of the bottle or breast).6
+Rooting (moving their jaw and mouth or head in search of the bottle).6

 Many caregivers think crying is the main sign of hunger, however crying is actually a late-stage hunger cue and a sign of distress.
-Watch for earlier hunger cues, as once a baby is crying, it can be harder to get them to latch or take a bottle.6, 7
+Watch for earlier hunger cues, as once a baby is crying, it can be harder to get them to take a bottle.67

-You will learn about how much breast milk or formula to offer your baby by watching how much baby typically eats.
-Your baby will fall into their own breast or formula feeding schedule which will then continually change over time.
+You will learn about how much formula to offer your baby by watching how much baby typically eats.
+Your baby will fall into their own formula feeding schedule which will then continually change over time.
 And don’t be surprised if the amount your baby drinks varies throughout the day.
 Just like adults, babies don’t need all their feeds to be the same size.5

 When does a feeding schedule emerge?

-Because babies have many growth spurts, especially during their first 6 months, their feeding pattern will change to support that growth.3, 7 During growth spurts you’ll notice your little one will eat much more frequently for a few days, this is called ‘cluster feeding’.3, 2 This helps your little one get the additional calories and nutrition they need.
+Because babies have many growth spurts, especially during their first 6 months, their feeding pattern will change to support that growth.37 During growth spurts you’ll notice your little one may eat more frequently for a few days, this is called ‘cluster feeding’.32 This helps your little one get the additional calories and nutrition they need.

 Your baby’s feeding schedule may shift from day to day and continue to change as your baby grows.5 A baby is a little person after all; some days they’re hungrier than others, so continue to watch for your baby’s hunger cues and make adjustments accordingly.